 It’s all about movement.
-Kinetic pieces of art come to live by generating fascination through their moving parts.
+Kinetic pieces of art come to life by generating fascination through their moving parts.
 This motion can be provided in many ways: by gravity, wind or water power, using clockwork mechanisms, electric engines, solar energy, magnetism, and so on…

 |03:00||Welcome at Mark's studio in Amsterdam-Oost|